Skip to main content

 The Explorer will solve for one of four strategies

-When choosing the highest estate value strategy and the lowest lifetime tax strategy, the Explorer will cycle through hundreds of iterations of projections and identify a series of conversion that achieves the stated goal.
+When choosing the highest estate value strategy and the lowest lifetime tax strategy, the Explorer will cycle through hundreds of iterations of projections and identify a series of conversions that achieves the stated goal.

 The Explorer will inform you if it is not able to provide a plan that achieves the goal compared to your current plan.